natashaswan/My-Resume/README.md

 </summary>

-This landing page hosts information about an English language school in Russia, its founder, its address and location on the map, ways to contact and clients' testimonials.
+This landing page hosts information about an English language school, its founder, its address and location on the map, ways to contact and clients' testimonials.

 </details>
 <br>